1. Docs

 Creating an Index

+The first step in updating your application to support encrypted search is to create the index that will be used to protect the privacy of the index data.
+This index encapsulates the information necessary to generate index tokens from strings.
 The tokenization process extracts index terms from a string, and for each of those terms, it prepends an optional partition name that is provided by your application, then uses a secret salt value (which functions as the secret key) to generate a 32 bit integer index token.
+As long as that salt remains secret, an attacker cannot create a rainbow table of entries for a given partition name.
+Our SDKs simplify the process of generating and protecting this salt value, providing a create_blind_index method to handle the details.

 There is some setup work that must be done before you can create the index.
 In order to use an index to process new or updated data or to search, you must be able to access the salt.
 We protect that salt value using our transform cryptography solution, allowing you to manage which people should have access easily.
 You just create a scalable encryption group that includes all the users that can enter protected data or need to search for protected records.
 The ID of this group must be provided when you create a new index.
 Because IronCore’s transform cryptography supports orthogonal access control, you don’t need to have all the users assigned to the group before you can use it to generate your search index.

+The IronCore SDK’s create_blind_index method takes the group ID as input, and it generates a random value for the salt, encrypts that value to the group whose ID you provided, and returns the encrypted salt.
 Your application is responsible for storing that encrypted salt and for providing it when initializing the blind index for future use.

 Using IronOxide

-methods to set up the group that will be used to protect your blind index’s salt and to create the index.
+This example uses the IronOxide SDK’s group_create and create_blind_index methods to set up the group that will be used to protect your blind index’s salt and to create the index.

-which allows you to decide which of the serde-supported formats to use for serialized value.
+Note: the EncryptedBlindIndexSalt that is returned implements serialization using the serde package, which allows you to decide which of the serde-supported formats to use for serialized value.
 This example uses JSON for the at-rest representation of the encrypted salt.

-This code assumes that there is an initialized instance of the IronOxide SDK available as the object sdk
+This code assumes that there is an initialized instance of the IronOxide SDK available as the object sdk.

-Rustcreate_group(&sdk, &salt_group_id, "PII Search").await?; let encrypted_salt = sdk.create_blind_index(&salt_group_id).await?; let encrypted_salt_str = serde_json::to_string(&encrypted_salt)?; save_encrypted_salt_to_app_server(encrypted_salt_str);
+create_group(&sdk, &salt_group_id, "PII Search").await?; let encrypted_salt = sdk.create_blind_index(&salt_group_id).await?; let encrypted_salt_str = serde_json::to_string(&encrypted_salt)?; save_encrypted_salt_to_app_server(encrypted_salt_str);

 The group ID is created from a string by doing a call like this:

-Rustlet salt_group_id = GroupId::try_from("indexedSearchGroup")?;
+let salt_group_id = GroupId::try_from("indexedSearchGroup")?;

 and the function to create a group is

-Rustasync fn create_group( sdk: &IronOxide, group_id: &GroupId, name: &str, ) -> Result<GroupCreateResult> { let opts = GroupCreateOpts::new( Some(group_id.to_owned()), // ID Some(GroupName::try_from(name.to_owned())?), // name true, // add as admin true, // add as user None, // owner - defaults to caller vec![], // additional admins vec![], // additional users false, // needs rotation ); let group = sdk.group_create(&opts).await?; Ok(group) }
+async fn create_group( sdk: &IronOxide, group_id: &GroupId, name: &str, ) -> Result<GroupCreateResult> { let opts = GroupCreateOpts::new( Some(group_id.to_owned()), // ID Some(GroupName::try_from(name.to_owned())?), // name true, // add as admin true, // add as user None, // owner - defaults to caller vec![], // additional admins vec![], // additional users false, // needs rotation ); let group = sdk.group_create(&opts).await?; Ok(group) }

 Preparing an Index for Use

 Once you have created a blind index and stored the encrypted salt, your application can start using the index to process new records, update existing records, or search for records.
+You first need to retrieve the EncryptedBlindIndexSalt that you initially created and serialized.
+Once you have retrieved the value and deserialized it, you can initialize the index for use, using the initialize_search method, which takes the encrypted salt and uses the SDK to decrypt it.

 Using IronOxide

-It assumes that there is an initialized instance of the IronOxide SDK available as the object sdk
+This example uses the SDK’s EncryptedBlindIndexSalt object and its initialize_search method to set up a blind_index object for further use in your application.
+It assumes that there is an initialized instance of the IronOxide SDK available as the object sdk.

-Rustlet encrypted_salt_str = get_encrypted_salt_from_app_server(); let encrypted_salt: EncryptedBlindIndexSalt = serde_json::from_str(&encrypted_salt_str)?; let blind_index = encrypted_salt.initialize_search(&sdk).await?;
+let encrypted_salt_str = get_encrypted_salt_from_app_server(); let encrypted_salt: EncryptedBlindIndexSalt = serde_json::from_str(&encrypted_salt_str)?; let blind_index = encrypted_salt.initialize_search(&sdk).await?;

 Indexing New Data

+In this example, after the customer name has been encrypted, the resulting bytes are base64 encoded, and this string replaces the customer name in the struct.
+In order to simplify the back end service, a new field name_keys is assumed to be added to the customer record to hold the EDEKs that are needed to decrypt the encrypted name field.
 Once the index tokens are generated and the PII in the customer record is encrypted, the index tokens and the customer record can be sent together to the back end service for storage.

 Using IronOxide

-It assumes that there is an initialized instance of the IronOxide SDK available as the object sdk
+This example uses the IronOxide SDK’s tokenize_data and document_encrypt_unmanaged methods to prepare a customer record to be saved.
+It assumes that there is an initialized instance of the IronOxide SDK available as the object sdk.

-Rustlet name_tokens = blind_index .tokenize_data(&customer.name, None)? .into_iter() .collect::<Vec<u32>>(); let encrypt_opts = DocumentEncryptOpts::with_explicit_grants( None, // document ID - create unique None, // document name false, // don't encrypt to self vec![group_id.into()], // users and groups to which to grant access ); let enc_name = sdk .document_encrypt_unmanaged(customer.name.as_bytes(), &encrypt_opts) .await?; // Replace name with encoded encrypted version.
+let name_tokens = blind_index .tokenize_data(&customer.name, None)? .into_iter() .collect::<Vec<u32>>(); let encrypt_opts = DocumentEncryptOpts::with_explicit_grants( None, // document ID - create unique None, // document name false, // don't encrypt to self vec![group_id.into()], // users and groups to which to grant access ); let enc_name = sdk .document_encrypt_unmanaged(customer.name.as_bytes(), &encrypt_opts) .await?; // Replace name with encoded encrypted version.
 Also need to store EDEKs to decrypt name. customer.name = base64::encode(enc_name.encrypted_data()); customer.name_keys = base64::encode(enc_name.encrypted_deks()); save_customer(customer.clone(), &name_tokens, &[]);

 Updating an Indexed Field